Should I Buy or Lease?

 • Leasing means lower monthly payments from the beginning when everything else is kept the same.
 You also spend less on taxes and down payments.
 You won’t have to worry about escalating service or repair costs either.
 The trade-off is that if you start a new lease every few years, your payments won’t change much over the years.

 • Financing gives you a chance to eliminate your monthly payment entirely once you pay the car off, and when you buy used it’s often more affordable than leasing new.
-In the long run, Buffalo drivers who pay off their financed vehicle spend less than a driver who continues to lease, but they are responsible for the repair costs which will grow as the vehicle ages.
+In the long run, St. Michael drivers who pay off their financed vehicle spend less than a driver who continues to lease, but they are responsible for the repair costs which will grow as the vehicle ages.

 The Bottom Line: On average, most Chevrolet drivers keep their vehicles for about three years.
 Everyone wants to enjoy the latest features, or get the next upgrade.
 If you feel this describes you, leasing will likely be your preferred option.
 If you find out this is the car of your dreams, you can always calculate the lease buyout and try to buy it towards the end of your leasing period!
 If you’re set on full ownership, our finance team can help you explore options.